ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/Ingress/ingress-with-ip-mode.md

           targetPort: 5000
     ```

-Apply the manifest to create the NodePort service:
+Apply the manifest to create the service:

 ```
-kubectl apply -f my-nodeport-service.yml
+kubectl apply -f my-service.yml
 ```

 Verify service: